Comet: Classification

+Comets can be classified by astronomers using the planets that control their perihelion and aphelion, Tisserand orbital parameters.
+Other more qualitative and casual classifications are also possible.

 Great comets

 Approximately once a decade, a comet becomes bright enough to be noticed by a casual observer, leading such comets to be designated as great comets.
 Predicting whether a comet will become a great comet is notoriously difficult, as many factors may cause a comet's brightness to depart drastically from predictions.
 Broadly speaking, if a comet has a large and active nucleus, will pass close to the Sun, and is not obscured by the Sun as seen from Earth when at its brightest, it has a chance of becoming a great comet.
 However, Comet Kohoutek in 1973 fulfilled all the criteria and was expected to become spectacular but failed to do so.
 Comet West, which appeared three years later, had much lower expectations but became an extremely impressive comet.

 The Great Comet of 1577 is a well-known example of a great comet.
 It passed near Earth as a non-periodic comet and was seen by many, including well-known astronomers Tycho Brahe and Taqi ad-Din.
 Observations of this comet led to several significant findings regarding cometary science, especially for Brahe.

 The late 20th century saw a lengthy gap without the appearance of any great comets, followed by the arrival of two in quick succession—Comet Hyakutake in 1996, followed by Hale–Bopp, which reached maximum brightness in 1997 having been discovered two years earlier.
 The first great comet of the 21st century was C/2006 P1 (McNaught), which became visible to naked eye observers in January 2007.
 It was the brightest in over 40 years.